ampproject/amphtml/contributing/getting-started-e2e.md

 # Send a Pull Request (i.e. request a code review)

-In order for your changes to become part of the amphtml repository, you will need to get your code reviewed by one of the [core committers](../GOVERNANCE.md) via a Pull Request (PR).
-In fact you won't actually merge your code into the amphtml repository directly; once a core committer approves it he or she will handle the merge for you.
+In order for your changes to become part of the amphtml repository, you will need to get your [code reviewed](https://github.com/ampproject/amphtml/blob/master/contributing/contributing-code.md#code-review-and-approval) via a Pull Request (PR).
+In fact you won't actually merge your code into the amphtml repository directly; after your code has been reviewed [someone with the permission to modify the amphtml repository](https://github.com/ampproject/amphtml/blob/master/contributing/contributing-code.md#roles) will handle the merge for you.

 Once your code is ready for a review, go to [https://github.com/ampproject/amphtml](https://github.com/ampproject/amphtml) and click on the "Compare & pull request" button on the "recently pushed branches" banner.
 If that banner isn't visible, go to your GitHub fork at
 `https://github.com/<username>/amphtml`, use the Branch dropdown to select the branch that contains the changes you want reviewed and press the "New pull request" button.